There are four main types of economies in today’s world.

 1. Traditional Economic System

 A traditional economic system is the best place to start because it is, quite literally, the most traditional and ancient type of economy in the world.
-There are certain elements of a traditional economy that those in more advanced economies, such as Mixed, would like to see return to prominence.
+There are certain elements of a traditional economy that those in more advanced economies, such as Mixed, would like to see a return to prominence.

 2. Command Economic System